CatMuse/HiNote/README.md

 ## AI Comment

 AI can assist you in thinking and add the generated content as a comment below the highlighted text.
 First, you need to configure the AI provider, API Key, and model in the plugin's settings menu.
-Currently supported providers include OpenAI, Gemini, Anthropic, and Ollama.
+Currently supported providers include OpenAI, Gemini, Anthropic, Deepseek, SiliconFlow, and Ollama.

 Next, configure your custom Prompt.
 Here, you can use two fields to obtain the highlighted text and comment content: `{{highlight}}` and `{{Comment}}` .